About Us

 Leadership Council

 Provides oversight and direction for all the ministries of our church.
+All Leadership Council meetings are open meetings.
+Voice and vote are limited to council members.

 PAstor (Staff)-Parish Relations